flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 ![The DMG-CPU, found on the Game Boy's motherboard.](dmg_cpu.png)

 Now, back when I did the [analysis of the Master system](master-system), I explained the Z80 is itself a superset of the 8080.
-So, what does the SM83 actually have and lack from those two? [@cpu-steil]
+So, what does the SM83 actually have and lack from those two? [@cpu-z80_comparison]

 - Neither the Z80's `IX` or `IY` registers nor the 8080's `IN` or `OUT` instructions are included.
 This means that [I/O ports](master-system#accessing-the-rest-of-the-components) are not available.
 I'm not certain if that's just a measure to reduce costs, but one thing for sure is that components will have to be **completely memory-mapped** [@cpu-fayzullin].
 - Only Intel 8080's set of registers are implemented.
 Consequently, there are **only seven general-purpose registers**, unlike the Z80 with its 14 registers (due to the addition of an 'alternative' set).